-Stay up-to-date with Coding Updates
+Stay Up-to-date with Coding Updates

 Medical codes convert data about the patient’s medical services experience into an electronic format that payers use to settle claims for repayment.
 However, if a coder incorporates obsolete, missing, or incorrect codes, the claim is denied.
 Thus, it is important to stay up-to-date.